 We capture a video in an office covering about 1,000 square meters.
 We extract frames from this video as reference images that are used to reconstruct a sparse SfM model with SuperPoint.
 Then we choose some locations to place some virtual 3D arrows.
 The coordinates of these virtual objects are aligned to the SfM model.

 We capture a query video and extract frames from the query video at 30 fps.
 To demonstrate the accuracy and robustness of our localization result, we use the proposed localization method to recover the camera poses for all frames.
 Then we render the pre-aligned virtual objects on these frames according to the localization results.
-Some AR frames are shown in Fig. ~\ref{fig:AR}.
-The recovered camera trajectory is shown in Fig. ~\ref{fig:Loc_traj}.
-It can be seen that the recovered trajectory by our method is already quite smooth even the pose of each frame is estimated independently.
-All the poses of all frames are faithfully recovered, which demonstrates the effectiveness of the proposed visual localization method.
-Please refer to the supplementary video for watching the whole result.
+Some AR frames are shown in Fig.~\ref{fig:AR}.
+The recovered camera trajectory is shown in Fig.~\ref{fig:Loc_traj}.
+It is evident that the recovered trajectory by our method is already quite smooth despite the fact that the pose of each frame is estimated independently.
+All the frame poses are accurately recovered, which shows the efficacy of the proposed visual localization method.
+Please refer to the supplementary video for viewing the entire result.

-Actually, for AR application, we do not need to estimate the pose of each frame independently by global relocalization, since SLAM ~\cite{klein2007parallel, mur2015orb} technique can be used to smoothly recover the poses of each online frame.
-Global relocalization can be used to align the 3D coordinate of SLAM into the world coordinate and correct the pose to eliminate tracking drift.
+In actuality, we do not need to estimate the pose of each frame independently through global relocalization for AR applications, as SLAM ~\cite{klein2007parallel, mur2015orb} technique can be employed to smoothly recover the poses of each online frame.
+Global visual relocalization can be utilized to align the 3D coordinate of SLAM with the world coordinate and adjust the pose to eliminate tracking drift.

 In this application, we use ARkit\footnote{https://developer.apple.com/augmented-reality/arkit} to recover the camera pose in real-time.
 We first use the proposed localization to align ARkit results to SfM coordinate.
 Then the localization and alignment are performed every 10 seconds.
 Please refer to the supplementary video for watching the AR effect.
 Since our main focus is on visual localization, we use this simple strategy to couple SLAM and global localization results.
 Some more effective couple methods can be referred to \cite{lynen2015get,zuo2019visual, yamaguchi2020global, BaoXQCZWZ22}.